Role of non-classicality in mediated spatial quantum correlations: Characterisation of non-classical interactions

-We stress here that $\Delta Q_{corr \ A:B} $ in \eqref{DeltaQ<Ddec} depends only on quantities related to the two probes $A$ and $B$ which can be measured in the laboratory.
-This is crucial to experimentally set a lower bound to the degree of non-decomposability of the interaction-induced map.
+{We stress that $\Delta Q_{corr \ A:B}$ depends only on quantities related to the two probes $A$ and $B$, which can be measured in the laboratory.
+Moreover, no further assumption is made on $\hat{H}$, $\hat{H}_{AM}$ and $\hat{H}_{MB}$ beyond locality and finite dimensionality, and the connection between the increase of quantum correlations and the non-classicality of interactions is therefore valid for any of the allowed local Hamiltonians.} \\

-Let us now proceed with our discussion by introducing one of our new results, which sets the degree of non-decomposability as a lower bound to a function of the degree of non-classicality of interactions.
+Let us now proceed with our discussion by introducing one of our new results, which sets the increase in quantum correlation between the probes as a lower bound to a \textit{function} of the non-classicality of interactions.
+This result is derived under the same assumptions of the previous works \cite{krisnanda_detecting_2018,ganardi_quantitative_2024}: $A$, $B$, and $M$ are defined within finite-dimensional Hilbert spaces, and the Hamiltonians satisfy locality conditions, meaning that no direct interaction between $A$ and $B$ is allowed.
+Furthermore, the allowed Hamiltonians remain unspecified throughout the derivation, ensuring the generality of the result.

-Starting from the definition of $\mathcal{D}^{\overline{DEC}(m)}(\Lambda_{AB})$ we are going to show that this quantity is indeed a lower bound to a function of the commutator of the Hamiltonians of the system.
-To achieve this, we need only to replace the distance $\mathcal{D}$ to the spectral norm at the cost of adding a constant depending on the dimension of $M$'s Hilbert space, denoted as $C(dim_M)$.
-We then proceed by reversing the substitutions from the induced map to Hamiltonians, $\Lambda \rightarrow U \rightarrow \hat{H}$, where $U$ is the corresponding unitary operator.